 The written section is given first and includes multiple tests, depending on the type of commercial vehicle you plan to drive.
-They are given by the examiner, and you must score at least 80% on the knowledge tests in order to qualify for a CDL in Oklahoma.

 In our Applying for a New CDL section, we highlighted the various endorsements you could have on your CDL.